Occ. Code 5908100

 RECREATION PROGRAM LEADER 3

-Promotion: two years of permanent competitive service as a Recreation Program Leader 2.
+Promotion: one year of permanent competitive service as a Recreation Program Leader 2.

 NOTE: Classification Standards illustrate the nature, extent, and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all of the work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination.